-Local government is responsible for a sustained water service provision, including from local groundwater resources.
+Local government is responsible for a sustainable water service provision, including from local groundwater resources.
 As such municipalities are responsible for the operation and maintenance of groundwater infrastructure and the conservation and protection of their groundwater sources.
-It is essential that they fully participate in the management of shared aquifer resources.

 As groundwater is quintessentially a local resource, much of the effort to apply the governance framework and ensure management in line with policy goals rests with local government bodies and decentralized agencies in close cooperation with local stakeholders.